AndreeVela/occupancy_estimation/README.md

 <pending>

+Dataset content:

-- Orignial Measurements in a 1 sec resolution for the Fitness Gym and the Living Room.
+- Original Measurements in a 1 sec resolution for the Fitness Gym and the Living Room.
 - Train and test splits for each of the monitored spaces in the following resolutions: 10 sec, 10 sec avg, 30 sec, 30 sec avg, 1 min, 1 min avg, 5 min, 5 min avg.
 - Datasets with extra features for feature selection.